Tuesday, 31 May 2022

 Tips:

-• instead of drizzling chocolate on top, mix in a small handful of chocolate chips - either dark or white
+• instead of drizzling chocolate on top, mix into the dough a small handful of dark chocolate chips or vegan white chocolate chips before baking

-• Replace orange zest with lime; scatter finely chopped or flaked almonds over the chocolate glaze
+• Replace orange zest with lime zest; scatter finely chopped or flaked almonds over the chocolate glaze

 Please leave a Comment in the box below